invertedv/testGo/docs/examples.md

 To use this model for forecasting, it needs to be de-biased.
-This [script](https://github.com/invertedv/goMortgage/blob/master/scripts/allInEvenStrat.gom) graph will do the job.
+This [script](https://github.com/invertedv/goMortgage/blob/master/scripts/allInEvenStrat.gom) will do the job.
 It builds a new table that is not stratified on targetStatus and uses that to re-estimate the bias coefficients of the output layer.
 Note that the line